Function 02 / 07 · Build

 Defined

-The library is owned and audited.
+The library and the AI's prompt are owned and audited together.
 Macros have owners, dates, and usage counts.
+AI prompt versions are tracked alongside macros.
 Stale workflows are retired routinely.
-Product changes have a defined path into the operation.
+Product changes have a defined path into both the human stack and the AI stack.

 • Clear retirement criteria